 Concerning the storage of imaging data, both the X-E4 and the E-M5 III write their files to SDXC cards.
 The E-M5 III supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X-E4 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-E4 and Olympus OM-D E-M5 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the X-E4 and the E-M5 III are recent models that are part of the current product line-up.
 The E-M5 III replaced the earlier Olympus E-M5 II, while the X-E4 followed on from the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E4 Manual (free pdf) or the online Olympus E-M5 III Manual.
+Further information on the features and operation of the X-E4 and E-M5 III can be found, respectively, in the Fujifilm X-E4 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-E4 and the Olympus E-M5 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 20.2MP) with a 16% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.